sholtomaud/blog/_posts/2011-06-25-complex-asynchronous-queries-in-javascript.md

   _edit_last: "1"
   _wp_old_slug: ""
 ---
-Over the past couple of weeks, I finally got around to working on personal projects at an events I decided to create with the help of my housemates which we call [SEHackDay][].
+Over the past couple of weeks, I finally got around to working on personal projects at an event I decided to create with the help of my housemates which we call [SEHackDay][].
 The first and only project I worked on over the 3 nights was [Karma][], a Facebook App which gives you statistics about your posts and how they stack up against your friends.

 While it has not been remotely as successful as [The Wub Machine][] by one of my housemates, [Peter Sobot][], it did make me think about how to make complex asynchronous queries in JavaScript.